vtexdocs/dev-portal-content/docs/guides/Integration-Guides/data-privacy/pii-data-architecture-specifications.md

 1. Check whether the requester can access that data.
 If they do, it proceeds to the next steps.
 2. Log [Audit](#auditability) event.
-3. Retrieve [encryption key](#encryption) from the key management system.
+3. Retrieve [encryption key](#encryption) from the encryption key management system.
 4. Decrypt information.
 5. Return information to the requester.

 These steps ensure access control with specific authorization and auditability of each access.

->ℹ️ The key management system is a separated system and can only be accessed by the Profile System.

 ### Versioning